12/15/2017 By Agent Ken CobbBy Agent Ken Cobb

 Good insurance agents help the insurance companies they partner with write the insurance business that falls within their guidelines and with rates based on accurate information.
 This helps insurance carriers keep their rates low.
 And it explains why some of our carriers with names you’ve never heard of may be able to beat the rates of the carriers trying to sell you insurance without the assistance of a professional insurance agent.

-Reason 3: It also costs money to money to provide you service
+Reason 3: It also costs money to provide you service

 Insurance companies who sell direct have ongoing costs to serve you.
 Every time you call or inquire online regarding a bill or to add or remove a vehicle, someone has to be paid to take care of this for you.
 It’s either going to be a faceless employee in a call center receiving these service dollars, or it can be your local professional insurance agent and their staff.
-Now I know that many insurance companies have online service portals, but there’s a fair amount of money spent keeping that technology working properly as well, and there are certain issues that come up that artificial intelligence just isn’t equipped to resolve.
+While many insurance companies have online service portals these days, there’s still a fair amount of money spent keeping that technology working properly as well, and there are certain issues that come up that artificial intelligence just isn’t equipped to resolve.
 Servicing your account costs money no matter how you cut it.

 Reason 4: Bundling saves you money